movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/llvm-readobj.rst

  Display the address-significance table.

+.. option:: --color

+ Use colors in the output for warnings and errors.

 .. option:: --expand-relocs

- When used with :option:`--relocs`, display each relocation in an expanded multi-line format.
+ When used with :option:`--relocations`, display each relocation in an expanded multi-line format.

-.. option:: --file-header, -h
+.. option:: --file-headers, -h

  Display file headers.

 .. option:: --headers, -e

- Equivalent to setting: :option:`--file-header`, :option:`--program-headers`,
+ Equivalent to setting: :option:`--file-headers`, :option:`--program-headers`,
  and :option:`--sections`.

 .. option:: --help

  Display a summary of command line options.

+.. option:: --help-list

+ Display an uncategorized summary of command line options.

 .. option:: --hex-dump=<section[,section,...]>, -x